hexbatch/apple-core/core-docs/step-3-remotes/remote-overview.md

 Remotes can be type manual, by not having a uri, and that is all that needs to be changed to make it manual.
 When a remote is manual, the api call will pause until the user enters the answer needed.
 This is done via the api call method handling.
 See  [execution.md](../core-api-general/execution.md)

+# Remote activity and logging

+Remotes will be logged when used to call or even for cache.
+Logged may be pruned after a while.